 Charlene is the administrative assistant at Steinbach Mennonite Church.
 She does whatever anyone needs for pastoral staff and church members.
 For general inquiries she’s the girl to call!

 Charlene grew up in the SMC church family and began working here in 2018.
 She holds a B.A., B. Ed. and a diploma in business applications.
 Previous to working at SMC she was a teacher for several years.
-Charlene is married to Mike the Mountie and together they have 3 kids, 2 dogs, a cat and a gecko.
+At home Charlene has 3 kids and 2 dogs that keep her busy.
 She spent many years travelling the world and living in various communities across Canada interacting with many different cultures.
-She spends her free time volunteering at SCO and also enjoys reading, writing and cooking.
-You can find her stories and recipes at www.prairieliving.ca.
+In the afternoons she works at SCO and spends her free time reading, writing and cooking.

 Born and raised in Western Canada, Lee was baptized at First Mennonite Church in Kelowna, BC.
 In his late 20s he moved to Manitoba to study at Canadian Mennonite University (CMU) where he met his wife Rachel.
 Lee and Rachel were married in 2012, and while earning his under-graduate degree in Biblical and Peace Studies, Lee was invited to accept a pastoral position at Sargent Avenue Mennonite Church.
 Following his graduation from CMU, Lee and Rachel moved to Elkhart, Indiana where Lee completed his Masters of Divinity at Anabaptist Mennonite Biblical Seminary.